VERIFY BEFORE RELYING

 Assuming PCS orders equal license transfer.
 PCS timing may affect your planning, but DBPR still controls licensure.

 Confusing a fee waiver with an exam waiver.
-DBPR's fee-waiver form says examination fees are not included.
-Do not assume a fee waiver removes education or exam requirements.
+DBPR's current MVL 002 form separates a full fee waiver from a licensing-fee waiver, and the full fee waiver still does not include examination fees.
+Do not assume a fee waiver removes education, exam, or every cost.

 Waiting until after the move to start anything.
 If Florida is likely, you can learn the path, compare official options, and start exam prep earlier.